-Three Kings Day Parade and Celebrations for NYC Kids 2013
+Three Kings Day Parades & Celebrations for NYC Kids

-Christmas, Hanukkah and Kwanzaa may be over, but Three Kings Day is coming up this Sunday, January 6.
+Christmas may come and go this week, but holiday celebrations continue into the New Year with Three Kings Day, which officially falls on Tuesday, January 6.
 Also know as Epiphany, Three Kings Day is the last official day of the Christmas season, or the "12th day of Christmas" as the song goes.

-The holiday, which is especially popular in the Hispanic community, commemorates the Three Wise Men coming to visit baby Jesus.
-The main event in New York City is East Harlem's 36th annual Three Kings Day Parade on Friday, January 4, which is sponsored by El Museo del Barrio.
+The holiday, which is especially popular in the Hispanic community, commemorates the Three Wise Men coming to visit the baby Jesus.
+The main event in New York City is East Harlem's 38th annual Three Kings Day Parade, which is sponsored by El Museo del Barrio.
 We've got the scoop on this procession and six other ways to celebrate Three Kings Day with kids in NYC.
+You can find even more seasonal fun in our Holiday Guide.

 Camels and Kings: A Gift-Giving Workshop – Morningside Heights